 2:45 – Project 10 – Tidy Front Garden

 After letting our front garden grow pretty much wild over the end of last year, it was probably high time that we sorted this mess.

 After a lot of cutting back and and a bit of tidying, it’s all ready to grow back over summer.

 Yep, the rest of the garden obviously still needs sorting, but there’s only so much we can do in one weekend.

-As you can see, we didn’t quite manage to finish all project in the 10 hours, but we sorting the garden took a bit longer than expected.
+As you can see, we didn’t quite manage to finish all projects in 10 hours, but sorting the garden took a bit longer than expected.
 We only overran by 35 minutes, so all in all are really chuffed and it’s a great feeling to have finally completed a load of those little jobs that we otherwise just didn’t seem to get round to.